 SANGEA 4.1 is available from API for organizations in the petroleum and other applicable industries.
 Ms. Adefemi, Senior Statistical Analyst at API stated that, “The objective of sponsoring SANGEA-4 is to provide a user-friendly GHG reporting tool to the Oil & Gas industry and to encourage consistent reporting of GHG emissions.
 In 2014, API will continue its annual survey on GHG emissions and criteria pollutants.
 SANGEA-4 will assist the industry in recording and benchmarking consistent and comparable data, and also in analyzing the industry's environmental footprint.”
 Many large oil and gas companies have adopted SANGEA for corporate GHG reporting requirements.
 To purchase a copy of this software, visit api-sangea.org.

-SANGEA-4 development is led by T3, a division of Trinity Consultants that implements EH&S information management solutions (EMIS), with commercial software development expertise from the BREEZE software group.
-T3 has over 15 years experience developing custom software and implementing EMIS solutions in myriad industries.
-For more information, visit tthree.com or contact John Fillo at email@example.com.
+SANGEA-4 development is led by Digital Solutions, a division of Trinity Consultants that implements EH&S information management solutions (EMIS), with commercial software development expertise from the BREEZE software group.
+Digital Solutions has over 15 years experience developing custom software and implementing EMIS solutions in myriad industries.
+For more information, visit our Digital Solutions page or contact Tiffany Stefanescu at firstname.lastname@example.org.